Effective Kotlin Item 46: Avoid member extensions

-- When we expect an extension to modify or reference a receiver, it is not clear if we modify the extension receiver or dispatch receiver (the class in which the extension is defined):
+- When we expect an extension to modify or reference a receiver, it is not clear if we modify the extension receiver or the dispatch receiver (the class in which the extension is defined):

-- For less experienced developers it might be counterintuitive or scary to see member extensions.
+- For less experienced developers, it might be counterintuitive or scary to see member extensions.

 Avoid, not prohibit

-We prefer to avoid member extensions, but we use them, if they are the best option we have.
+We prefer to avoid member extensions, but we use them if they are the best option we have.

 To summarize, if there is a good reason to use a member extension, it is fine.
 Just be aware of the downsides and generally try to avoid it.
 To restrict visibility, use visibility modifiers.
 Just placing an extension in a class does not limit its use from outside.